Locational Marginal Burden

 Consider a simple power network with three communities:

-When the transmission line between Riverside and Eastside becomes congested, Eastside is cut off from the cheap Industrial Park power.
-They must buy electricity from Riverside's expensive generator—causing their electricity prices to spike.
+When the transmission line between High$ and Low$ becomes congested, Low$ is cut off from the cheap generator power.
+They must buy electricity from High$'s expensive generator—causing their electricity prices to spike.

 Interactive Visualization